miketillman95/pizza/README.md

-LESSON LEARNED FROM BUILDING THIS APPLICATION:
+DEBUGGING DEPLOYMENT ISSUES, IMPORTANT LESSON TO LEARN FOR FUTURE PROJECTS:

-Have learned the importance of CI/CD on an application, been incrementally addressing the deployment bugs.
+During the time of spending many hours developing this application  I have learned the importance of CI/CD on an application.
+I have gone through an array of deployment sites still working on debugging.
+I still like to display this project while debugging the deployment to show learning/success is not linear and it is a (long)process :)

 npm i to run the application, the frontend and backend works perfectly(locally).
 The link to the server for this application is https://github.com/miketillman95/this-is-b

 Manage Toppings
 As a pizza store owner I should be able to manage toppings available for my pizza chefs.